JohnSnowLabs/spark-nlp/docs/en/evaluation.md

 - spark: Spark session
 - trainFile: Files with labeled NER entities for training.
 - modelPath: Path to save the model.
 When the path exists it loads the model instead of training it.
 - testFile: Files with labeled NER entities.
-This files are used to evaluate the model.
+These files are used to evaluate the model.
 So, it's used for prediction and the labels as ground truth.
 - tagLevel: The granularity of tagging when measuring accuracy on entities.
 Set "IOB" to include inside and beginning, empty to ignore it.
 For example to display accuracy for entity I-PER and B-PER set "IOB" whereas just for entity PER set it as an empty string.